Markets

 Mentioned in this article

-Other fuel-cell sector companies showed modest gains during the session.
-FuelCell Energy, Plug Power, and Ballard Power Systems each advanced approximately 1% to 2%.
+Other companies in the fuel-cell sector showed modest gains during the same trading period.
+FuelCell Energy, Plug Power, and Ballard Power Systems each advanced between 1% and 2% in midday trading, indicating some positive sentiment toward the broader alternative energy segment despite Bloom's specific challenges.

 Related Articles